🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Arrangements That Work

-IMO, a single branch in a stunning vase is cooler than a dozen roses.
+Honestly, a single branch in a beautiful vase is cooler than a dozen roses.
 It’s giving “quiet luxury.”

 6. Modern Pumpkins: Monochrome, Marble, or Metallic

 We’re not anti-pumpkin, we’re anti-cheesy pumpkin.
-Choose heirloom shapes in sage, cream, and dusty orange—or go fully modern with ceramic or concrete pumpkins.
+Choose heirloom shapes in sage, cream, and dusty orange, or go fully modern with ceramic or concrete pumpkins.
 If you’re crafty, paint real gourds in matte colors.
+I’ve seen a few matte-white gourds completely change a table; the trick is keeping them all one tone so it reads modern, not craft-fair.

 How to Style Them